rstacruz/cheatsheets/es6.md

 ```
 {: data-line="1"}

-Extract some individually and others objects in the group using "rest (...) operator"
+Extract some keys individually and remaining keys in the object using rest (...) operator

 Spread